saksham-2000/FirstCookie/README.rst

 so this is my first time make a project using standard cookiecutter template

+YEAH so I have added this line here. !!!

 * Free software: MIT license
 * Documentation: https://pythonproject001.readthedocs.io.